The ultimate weekend in Cusco

 Morning

-A short walk away is Qoricancha, the most important Inca temple.
-Meaning “golden enclosure” in Quechua, this is where I bring guests first, as a guided tour will add vital context to their Cuzco experience.
-Dedicated to the sun deity, Inti, this temple was all but destroyed when the Spaniards built the Santo Domingo Convent atop it post-conquest, yet you can still admire original Inca walls.
+A short walk away is Qorikancha, the most important Inca temple.
+Meaning “Golden Enclosure” in Quechua, this temple dedicated to the sun deity, Inti, is where I bring guests first, as a guided tour will add vital context to their Cusco experience.
+Qorikancha was all but destroyed when Spaniards built the Santo Domingo Convent atop it, yet you can still admire original Inca walls.
 The combination of exquisite ashlar masonry beneath colonial constructions will follow you throughout the city.

 Plaza de Armas.
 Diego Grandi/Shutterstock